-In CMS versions 4.0 and earlier both the cellstring information and the boundary information were stored together in the Model Parameters File (\\mp.h5), and therefore all of the information needed for each boundary was a path within the Model Parameters File.
+In CMS versions 4.0 and earlier both the cellstring information and the boundary information were stored together in the Model Parameters File (mp.h5), and therefore all of the information needed for each boundary was a path within the Model Parameters File.
 Although simple, this method makes it difficult for users to specify their own boundary timeseries without going in SMS and resaving the whole CMS-Flow project.
 In addition, it makes it difficult to specify additional boundary parameters.
 For this reason, a new approach has been adopted in CMS V4.1 which has the option to use block structures to specify boundary information.
-Block structures offer more flexibility for specifying input parameters.
+Block structures offer more flexibility for specifying input parameters, make the input file more readable, and reduce the complexity of the input cards by introducing context around them.
 The concept of a block structure is best illustrated with a simple example.